CSE512-14W/a3-luheng-pany5/README.md

   - Study data domain and data wrangling          (3 hours)
   - Draft the write-up                            (4 hours)

-Learning d3 and implementing the network visualization with event handlers took us most of time.
+Learning d3 and implementing the network visualization with event handlers took the most of our time.

 ### Techniques
 - Data Processing